 7: How many pedals can I put on an EARTHBOARD?

 A: There are currently three EARTHBOARD models that hold 5, 6 and 10 standard size pedals.
 Pedal size, such as mini pedals or large pedals, may change the number of pedals that will fit on your EARTHBOARD.
 We offer accessories and solutions to support your desired configuration so contact us to discuss your personal rig needs!

 8: What if I have more pedals than fits on my EARTHBOARD?

 A: This is one of the main reasons we created EARTHBOARD!
-Our patented design allows you to easily rearrange, add and change pedals - literally in seconds! (https://youtu.be/S3D8whaa9-Q) Gravity Boots can be purchased individually so you can put them on as many pedals as you like, and then simply add or remove them as needed.
-You can also use our LifeLine system to connect multiple EARTHBOARDs together using the same battery.
+Our patented design allows you to easily rearrange, add and change pedals - literally in seconds! (watch a 90 second setup here! ) Gravity Boots can be purchased individually so you can put them on as many pedals as you like, and then simply add or remove pedals from your board as needed.
+You can also use our LifeLine System to connect multiple EARTHBOARDs together using the same battery.
 Check it out in our shop section!

 9: How do larger pedals fit on the Gravity Boots?

 10: How do I know if my IC chip style pedal is going to work?